‘For No One’ – the Beatles

 But I’ve never listened closely to the words, which paint a totally different picture.
-Paul wrote it on holiday with his then-girlfriend Jane Asher.
+McCartney wrote it on holiday with his then-girlfriend Jane Asher.
 Things weren’t going well, and he locked himself in the bathroom and penned the words to the song:

 The day breaks, your mind aches